Bitcoin-ABC/bitcoin-abc/apps/the-overmind/README.md

 [x] Add support for "register" function, i.e. assigning an address to a user [x] Add support for airdropping a token to users that register [x] Include XEC with register airdrop
-[] 24-hr cron job to ensure all registered users have at least 1000 XEC [] Add a database table to store msgs that receive reactions (msg content utf8 + a unique ID) [] Add support for likes, a way for any registered user to send tokens to any registered user by emoji reacting to their msg or replying with an emoji
+[x] App should have env vars for an admin channel (for admin alerts) [] 24-hr cron job to ensure all registered users have at least 1000 XEC [] Add a database table to store msgs that receive reactions (msg content utf8 + a unique ID) [] Add support for likes, a way for any registered user to send tokens to any registered user by emoji reacting to their msg or replying with an emoji